On classification of (self-dual) higher-spin gravities in flat space: Low-derivative constraints

 Therefore, in one-derivative theories, it is possible to find solutions even when only odd-derivative vertices are present.
 This stands in contrast to the general case, where odd-derivative vertices must be accompanied by even-derivative ones for consistent solutions to exist.

 As expected, this solution does not lead to a self-interacting photon.
-For example, assuming a theory with the coupling $C^{-1,1,1}$, substituting it into the equation above gives $C^{-1,1,1}=0$.
-This result also follows directly from symmetry arguments --- in particular, $C^{\lambda,\lambda,\lambda'} \equiv 0$ for odd-derivative vertices.
+For example, assuming a theory with the coupling $C^{-1,1,1}$, substituting it into \eqref{L=2_constraint} gives $C^{-1,1,1}=0$.
+This result also follows directly from symmetry arguments --- in particular, $C^{\lambda,\lambda,\lambda'} \equiv 0$ for odd-derivative vertices, with the sole exception of $C^{0,0,1}$, which gives rise to the self-dual sector of scalar QED.
+In this case, the symmetry argument no longer applies because the two scalar fields need not be identical; rather, they can be complex conjugates of one another.
+Accordingly, it is more appropriate to write the coupling as $C^{0,\bar{0},1}$ corresponding to the cubic interaction $\phi\bar{\phi}A^+$.
+Furthermore, the constraint \eqref{L=2_constraint} leaves $C^{0,\bar{0},1}$ unconstrained.

 \paragraph{Case $\Lambda=3$.} In this case, the sum runs over two values of $\omega$ and includes two-derivative interactions.
 The constraint becomes

 Using the definitions in \eqref{definitions1}, this can be rewritten as